pinshuai/pyflotran-bitbucket/documentation/intro.rst

 __ PyFLOTRAN_

-One can install PyFLOTRAN using pip as follows:
+One can install PyFLOTRAN using ``pip`` as follows:

 ``pip install hg+https://satkarra@bitbucket.org/satkarra/pyflotran``

+To remove PyFLOTRAN, type:

+``pip uninstall pyflotran``

-Alternatively, if you do not use pip, you can download, and run the setup script:
+Alternatively, if you do not use pip, you can download PyFLOTRAN, and run the setup script:

 ``python setup.py install``